SReject/widgets/messaging/readme.md

 Triggers a [Channel.sendMessage(Object user, String message)](#channelsendmessageobject-user-string-message) with the "user" filled in.

-### Channel.sendMessage(Object user, String message)
+### Channel.sendMessageRaw(Object user, String message)

 Triggers a message to be sent on the channel, from the given "user".
+It does not do any parsing on the method, so things like emoticons will not be added.
 The user can be an actual User object, or any object that has the properties `id`, `username`, and `role`.

 It triggers a ChatMessage event with an object with the properties: